Spinnaker Tower: History

 The tower was dedicated on 16 October 2005 and opened two days later.
 On opening day, the tower's project manager, David Greenhalgh, and representatives of Mowlem and Maspero were stranded in its malfunctioning external lift (built by Maspero) for an hour and a half.
 Abseiling engineers were called to rescue them.
+David Greenhalgh said "It is personally very embarrassing as project manager and is very disappointing and upsetting".
 Some, including the franchise's chief executive, felt it was rather fitting that these particular people had been trapped.
 The external lift was removed during December 2012.

 Once open, the tower attracted crowds in excess of expectations, despite only the internal lift working, with more than 600,000 people visiting it in the first year.
-It is one of a number of observation towers around the world that have become popular, including Vancouver's Harbour Centre, Toronto's CN Tower, Blackpool's Tower, New York City's One World Trade Center (as well as the original Twin Towers) and Shanghai's Oriental Pearl Tower.
+It is one of a number of observation towers around the world that have become popular, including Seattle's Space Needle, Vancouver's Harbour Centre, Toronto's CN Tower, Blackpool's Tower, New York City's One World Trade Center (as well as the original Twin Towers) and Shanghai's Oriental Pearl Tower.

 In June 2006, the local press raised a concern that the tower might be forced to close.
-All public buildings in the UK require disabled access under the 1995 Disability Discrimination Act.
+All public buildings in the UK require disabled access under the Disability Discrimination Act 1995.
 With the external lift inoperative and only a single internal lift and stairs available as emergency escape routes, disabled people were not allowed to access the tower if they would be unable to use the stairs because a minimum of two escape routes are required by law.
 This problem was rectified by investing in an evacuation chair and training staff to use it.
 In the event of evacuation, should the internal lift be inoperable, those unable to navigate the 570 steps can use the evacuation chair.

 The Spinnaker Tower, being a landmark of southern England, features in the title sequence of the BBC South Today news programme.
 It also features on ITV News.

 In June 2009, the tower's operators succeeded in gaining permission for a freefall ride to be attached.
 It opened to the public in June 2018 and featured a bungee jump freefall into a crash net.